Entytaiment25/PixelClick/README.md

 # Keybinds
 Press **+** to exit the app.
 You can change that in the config.py

+# Known Issues
+- Some Testers reporting it's not 100% working on their device
+- Not Reshade Compatible (technicolor,...)

 # This was only made for education.